Ninja-Squad/ninja-squad.github.com/_posts/2018-04-04-what-is-new-angular-6.md

 This is no longer the case: as the template function is inside a static field, it has access to the private properties of the component.

-I don't know if the Angular team will recommend using public properties now even if it's not needed, or if we will be encouraged to leverage this new possibility to only leave public the fields that really need to be (like inputs and outputs).
+I saw a comment from the Angular team saying that it was not recommended to use private properties in templates, even if it now possible, as it may not be the case in the future...